red-hat-storage/gluster-test-drive-docs/docs/gluster-module-2.md

 ## Lab Agenda

 Welcome to the Gluster Test Drive Module 2 - Volume Setup and Client Access.
-In this lab we will:
+In this lab you will:

 - Create a Gluster trusted pool
 - Manually create a Gluster distributed volume